-The following are possible goal and initial state statements for the example in Figure 18.4:
+The following are possible goal and initial state statements for the example in Figure 1.4:

 '''

-goalat(person1,city3) \land at(person2,city1) \land at(person3,city3) \land at(person5,city1)obs\forall city [ [0] at(person1, city) \equiv city = city0 ]obs\forall city [ [0] at(person2, city) \equiv city = city0 ]obs\forall city [ [0] at(plane1, city) \equiv city = city2 ]obs[0] fuel(plane1) \triangleq 5
+goalat(person1,city3) \wedge at(person2,city1) \wedge at(person3,city3) \wedge at(person4,city3) \wedge at(person5,city1)obs\forall city [ [0] at(person1,city) \leftrightarrow city = city0 ]obs\forall city [ [0] at(person2,city) \leftrightarrow city = city0 ]obs\forall city [ [0] at(plane1,city) \leftrightarrow city = city2 ]obs[0] fuel(plane1) \hat{=} fl5

 '''

 The main statement types for goal and plan narratives have now been introduced.
-A goal narrative is input to the forward-chaining TALplanner system and if possible, a TAL plan narrative is generated by the planner which contains action occurrence statements and timings for such statements which entail the goal and control statements originally included in the goal narrative.
+A goal narrative is input to the forward-chaining TALplanner system and if possible, a TAL plan narrative is output from the planner which contains action occurrence statements and timings for such statements which entail the goal and control statements originally included in the goal narrative.

 It was stated that the strategy used in TALplanner is not "planning as theorem-proving", but using TAL as a specification language for developing planners.
 Perhaps a better way to describe TAL and its relation to TALplanner is not only as a specification framework, but as "theorem-proving as an aid to plan generation".
-One can clearly see from Figure 18.3 that in the plan generation process, one can use TAL to reason about partial plans being generated.
+One can clearly see from Figure 1.3 that in the plan generation process, one can use TAL to reason about partial plans being generated.
 In fact, during plan generation, a simple form of inference is currently used to verify that control formulas are satisfied in theories associated with partial plans.
 In the plan execution process, one can use TAL to verify and monitor the plan execution process by querying the current state of a robotic system with TAL formulas.
-This is a form of on-line model-checking similar to the progression algorithms used in TALplanner and TLPLAN.
+This is a form of on-line model-checking similar to the progression algorithms used in TALplanner and TLplan.
 TALplanner also uses a limited form of resolution to reason about control formulas and operators during the initial (preprocessing) phase of the planning process, inferring a set of facts that must necessarily be true during the invocation of an operator and thereby improving the performance of checking control formulas during the planning phase.
 The flexible framework described in this section offers great potential for leveraging the use of logic with planning in a pragmatic and efficient manner.

-18.13 Summary
+1.12 Summary